Hyperventilation/respiration excessive/hypocapnée/hyperinhalation/respiration superficielle/respiration silencieuse

 One study suggests that up to 90% of non-cardiac chest pain is thought to be induced by hyperventilation (De Guire et al 1992).

-Syndrome X refers to patients (mainly women) who get a history of angina with positive exercise test, but normal angiography.
+Syndrome X refers to patients (mainly women) who get a history of angina with a positive exercise test, but normal angiography.
 This is thought to be due to a functional abnormality of coronary circulation.

 Can hyperventilation cause a heart attack?